bwburnsides/BW8cpu/instructions/bw8_instruction_set.md

 Destinations: GPRs or Direct Page location
 Sources: GPRs, Direct Page location, or immediate value

-When `dst` and `src` are both GPRs, they are allowed to be identical.
+- When `dst` and `src` are both GPRs, they are allowed to be identical.
 Left shifts are supported via this mechanism.
-When the `dst` and `src` are both specified as Direct Page locations, they are specified uniquely in the instruction stream.
-For this reason, they can refer to the same or unique locations.
+- Both the `dst` and `src` may not be Direct Page locations.

-Binary Math Instructions which are 3 bytes in size - this occurs when `dst` and `src` are both Direct Page locations, or when `dst` is a Direct Page location and `src` is an immediate value - are of the `NRM` type.
+Binary Math Instructions which are 3 bytes in size - this occurs when `dst` is a Direct Page location and `src` is an immediate value - are of the `NRM` type.
 Otherwise, they are of the `EXT` type.

 # Unary Math Operations